GRDInvestmentSystemsConsultingInc/DataSourcing/README.md

 ## [FRED Data](https://github.com/GRDInvestmentSystemsConsultingInc/DataSourcing/tree/main/FRED)

-### Project Purpose & Scope
+### Project Purpose

 Construct a dictionary containing all parent and child relationships, along with the series data that is available from FRED.
-This will allow for:

-1. Greater understanding of the time series data that is available in FRED by centralizing data,
+1. Provides greater understanding of the time series data that is available in FRED by centralizing data,

-2. The construction of a single dictionary upon which to build an automated data sourcing platform for analytical purposes (i.e. time series analysis, ML algo, charting, etc.)
+2. Constructs a single dictionary upon which to build an automated data sourcing platform for analytical purposes (i.e. time series analysis, ML algo, charting, etc.)
+3. Constructs a list of time series mnemonics for a given FRED category, which can be easily integrated in addional code to call time series data from FRED

-3. A programmatic approach to sourcing economic time series data,
+4. A programmatic approach to sourcing economic time series data

+### Project Scope

-4. The current scope of the project is for the [Money, Banking, & Finance](https://fred.stlouisfed.org/categories/32991) category.
+The current scope of the project is for the [Money, Banking, & Finance](https://fred.stlouisfed.org/categories/32991) category.
+Additional child categories for the Money, Banking, & Finance are presented below.

 ### Resources
 1. FRED Homepage:  https://fred.stlouisfed.org/